PaulKinlan/paul.kinlan.me/content/2018-03-13-puppeteer-docker-script.markdown

 ---
+date: 2018-03-13 13:20:31+00:00
+description: A simple docker container that can host an instance of puppeteer and a custom app.
 slug: hosting-puppeteer-in-a-docker-container
-date: 2018-03-13T13:20:31.000Z
+summary: This blog post details how to host a Puppeteer-driven web application inside a Docker container.
+I've created a Dockerfile that installs Chrome, necessary dependencies, sets up a non-privileged user, and handles zombie processes with dumb-init.
+It leverages a custom base image (`kinlan/puppets`) for easier deployment.
+The goal was a straightforward way to host a web app interacting with Headless Chrome via Puppeteer.
+More details on where I actually use this setup coming in a future post!
+tags:
+- docker
+- puppeteer
+- headless chrome
+- containerization
+- node.js
+- web application deployment
+- dumb-init
-title: "Hosting Puppeteer in a Docker container"
+title: Hosting Puppeteer in a Docker container
-tags: ['docker', 'puppeteer', 'headless chrome']
-description: "A simple docker container that can host an instance of puppeteer and a custom app."

 ---

 This is a script that Eric Bidelman gave me (or helped me create &mdash; I can